hiend0/Network-Plus-Part-1/Module 5/Physical Labs/identify-ipv6-addresses.md

 1. How do you think you must support IPv6 in the future?
 Answer:

+   Since IPv4 addresses are limited and we're already running out of IPv4 address space.
+This makes IPv6 more valuable for the growth of the internet.
+To support IPv6 future, the internet must upgrade networking equipment and transition to dual-stack networks that support both IPv4 and IPv6.

 2. Do you think IPv4 networks will continue, or will everyone eventually switch to IPv6?
 How long do you think it will take?
 Answer:

+   While IPv6-only network will become more common in the upcoming years, IPv4 network will continue to coexist with IPv6.
+As long as IPv4 still works, businesses and ISP have little motivation to invest in the expensive shift to IPv6.